 Mark’s long history of public service in Riverside County includes service on the Community Advisory Board of the Children’s Spine Foundation and the Board of the Chancellor’s Asian Pacific Islander Community Advisory Center at the University of California, Riverside.
 He served as chairman of the Riverside Mayor’s Task Force on the Digital Divide, Chairman of the Asian Pacific Islander Caucus of the California Democratic Party, a charter member of the Association of Latino Community College Trustees, a member of the Association of California Asian American Trustees and a member of Asian Pacific Americans in Higher Education.
 He is a recipient of the Martin Luther King Visionaries Award.

 Today, Mark Takano represents Riverside, Moreno Valley, Perris and Jurupa Valley in the United States Congress.
-As the Congressman from the 41st District, Mark works with members of both parties to advance local priorities: creating good-paying jobs, keeping local families in their homes, improving public education, cutting taxes for small businesses and hardworking Americans, and honoring the service of our veterans.
+As Congressman, Mark works to advance local priorities: creating good-paying jobs, keeping families in their homes, improving public education, and honoring the service of our veterans.
 He continues to fight to protect Medicare and Social Security, and strengthen America’s middle class.

 Mark has filed legislation to rein in the abuses of the for-profit college industry, to protect the benefits earned by our veterans, and to expand access to job skills training programs.

-In Congress, Mark is the acting ranking member of the Veterans’ Affairs Committee, and a member of the Education and Workforce Committee, and the Science, Space and Technology Committee.
+In Congress, Mark is the Chairman of the House Veterans’ Affairs Committee, and a member of the House Committee on Education & Labor.

 He is a co-chair of the Equality Caucus, and vice chair of the Progressive Caucus and the Congressional Asian Pacific American Caucus.
-To support the development of new technologies and manufacturing processes, Mark co-founded the Congressional Maker Caucus.
+To support the development of new technologies and manufacturing processes, Mark co-founded the Congressional Maker Caucus; and as a Representative of residential Deaf school, he relaunched the Congressional Deaf Caucus to educate Members of Congress and staff on important issues central to the Deaf and Hard of Hearing community.